First Russian circumnavigation: Neva on the Easter Island

-During the storm on March 25, the vessels eventually lost sight of each other.
-Since the closest shore was Valparaíso in 1000 nautical miles to the East, Lisyansky decided to head for the Easter Island.
-The storm on March 28-29 was so strong that Lisyansky changed his sceptic and agnostic view at the world, in his diaries he pondered about God and Providence.
-Starting from April 1, when the weather stabilized, a forge was installed on the Neva's deck and the crews started to forge axes, knives and nails for future exchange with the natives.
-On the board, there were descriptions of the island previously made by Cook, Forster and Laperouse.
-Neva reached the island at 1 am on April 15 on the distance of 35 nautical miles.
-After giving a volley to "clean up the guns", the battery was equipped with the warheads.
-Neva was near with volcano Katiki and Cape Roggeven.
-From the board, the crew could clearly see moai and cultivated plantations.
-However, due to fogs and heavy surf, the ship cruised off the coast for the next four days.
-Since anchor was impossible, on April 21, Lisyansky sent Lieutenant Povalishin with gifts for the islanders (knives, bottles, etc.) to the shore in order to leave a message for Krusenstern in case if Nadezhda enters the island.
-Povalishin took a navigator and four sailors with him; they were insured from the board.
-Clerk Korobitsyn noted that the islanders willingly gave away bananas, yams, sweet potato or sugar cane for mirrors, scissors, and especially knives.
+During a storm on March 25, the vessels lost sight of each other.
+Since the closest shore was Valparaíso (1000 nautical miles East), Lisyansky decided to head for Easter Island.
+The storm on March 28-29 was so strong that Lisyansky changed his sceptic and agnostic view of the world, pondering God and Providence in his diaries.
+When the weather stabilized on April 1, a forge was installed on the Neva's deck, and the crews began to forge axes, knives, and nails for future exchange with the natives.
+The Neva reached the island at 1 am on April 15.
+After giving a volley to "clean up the guns," the battery was equipped with warheads.
+The Neva was near the volcano Katiki and Cape Roggeven.
+The crew could see moai and cultivated plantations.
+Due to fog and heavy surf, the ship cruised off the coast for the next four days.
+Since anchor was impossible, on April 21, Lisyansky sent Lieutenant Povalishin with gifts for the islanders (knives, bottles, etc.) and to leave a message for Krusenstern in case the Nadezhda approached the island.
+Povalishin took a navigator, and four sailors with him.
+Clerk Korobitsyn noted that the islanders willingly gave away food for mirrors, scissors, and knives.
 A bottle sealed with wax and a note to Krusenstern was also handed over.
-Povalishin managed to get a full boat of products, as well as some ethnographic objects, in particular, a patterned mat.
-Concluding the description of the island, Lisyansky corrected the coordinates and calculations of the number of Paschal people that were made by Cook.
-According to G. Barrat, Lisyansky's demographic calculations were quite correct.
+Povalishin received a full boat of products, as well as some ethnographic objects, in particular, a patterned mat.
+Concluding the description of the island, Lisyansky corrected the coordinates and calculations of the number of Paschal people that the Cook made.